kyonofx/kyonofx.github.io/_pages/home.md

 <a style="text-decoration:none" href="https://people.csail.mit.edu/pulkitag">Pulkit Agrawal</a>,
 and <a style="text-decoration:none" href="https://mir.g.harvard.edu/people/boris-kozinsky">Boris Kozinsky</a>.
 I work at the intersection of machine learning, computational chemistry, and materials science.
-I am interested in advancing machine learning capabilities for scientific discovery, emphasizing both scalability and expressivity.
-My research aims to leverage the multi-scale and multi-modal nature of physical systems, as well as their symmetry properties, to develop powerful and efficient learning models and algorithms.
+My research aims to leverage the multi-scale and multi-modal nature of physical systems, as well as their symmetry properties, to develop powerful and scalable learning models and algorithms.
-My research combines generative modeling of atomistic structures and learned simulation techniques, with the goal of accelerating the design of new materials and molecules with desired properties.
+My research combines generative modeling of atomistic structures and learned simulation techniques to accelerate the design of new materials and molecules with desired properties.

 <h1>NEWS</h1>